crocs-muni/usable-cert-validation/_guides/gnutls_cert-transparency.md

 # {{ page.title }}

 {:.lead}
 This guide describes how to obtain a Signed Certificate Timestamp (SCT) from a certificate and its subsequent verification.
-The SCT serves as proof that the certificate was appended to the public log
+The SCT serves as proof that the certificate was appended to the public log.

 </div></div>
 <div class="section"><div class="container" markdown="1">